 Recommended by Suzanne from Meandering Wild.

 Sennen Cove is a pretty fishing village located just north of Land’s End.
 It was first established as a Trust Port in 1907 and now has a fleet of small fishing boats.
 It is the most south-westerly village in England with nothing else other than the Scilly Isles before America.

 Next to the lifeboat station is the Roundhouse and Capstan Gallery.
-This is an old building which has a beautiful small gallery of local crafts and art works.
+This is an old building that has a beautiful small gallery of local crafts and artworks.
 From here it is just a short walk to the small but fantastic Little Bo Café.

 Staying in Sennen Cove is easy as there are lots of options.
-However, Harbour Mews is probably one of the closest to the beach and the harbour with a cosy feel.
-Don’t forget to click here for £35 off your first AirBnb booking!
+However, The Old Success Inn is one of the closest to the beach and offers stunning views over the cove.

-Whether you are planning a trip or just perusing, we hope you’ve found some inspiration in this guide to the prettiest villages in England!
+Whether you are planning a trip or just perusing, I hope you’ve found some inspiration in this guide to the prettiest villages in England!